Scandinavia trip planning: which country should you go to?

 Travel in Finland

 I truly think Helsinki, the capital of Finland, is a wonderful city.
-There is plenty to see and do, but it is still relatively quiet compared to Oslo or Stockholm for example.
+There is plenty to see and do, but it’s still relatively quiet compared to Oslo or Stockholm for example.
 In addition, Finland is of course a prime destination for going to the sauna.
 For me, a trip without a sauna is not a complete Finland trip.

 Finland highlights

-– Finnish Lappland in winter
+- Finnish Lappland in winter (huskies, snowmobiling, Northern Lights)

-– Helsinki (and I liked Tampere too, by the way)
+- Helsinki (and I liked Tampere too)

 Why Finland?